skip to navigationskip to main content

 • Contractors

-It’s essential to understand that not all investigations stem from suspicions of wrongdoing or external tips.
+It’s essential to understand that not all tax investigations stem from suspicions of wrongdoing or external tips.
 HMRC conducts random checks as part of its routine processes, ensuring compliance across a broad spectrum of taxpayers.

 Tax Investigation Penalties